mx-liu6/OptiGeo/README.md

   <img src="assets/teaser.png" alt="OptiGeo teaser">
 </p>

-## TODO
+## Release Status

-- [x] Release paper, project page, pretrained model
-- [ ] Release inference code
-- [ ] Release training and evaluation code
-- [ ] Release OptiGeo dataset and rendering pipeline
-- [ ] Release edge computing variants and navigation system setup pipeline
+The paper, project page, and pretrained model are available now.
+Inference code, training and evaluation code, the OptiGeo dataset and rendering pipeline, edge computing variants, and the navigation system setup pipeline will be released in upcoming updates.

 ## Installation